-Coronavirus (COVID-19): How to get the contraceptive pill In lockdown
+Coronavirus (COVID-19): How to get the contraceptive pill in the pandemic

 If you get your contraception from a GP surgery, family planning or sexual health clinic, you may be concerned about how this service has been affected by the COVID-19 pandemic.

 Across the UK, different measures have been put in place to keep doctors, nurses and patients safe.
 This means that some surgeries and clinics may have limited the number of daily appointments, reduced walk-ins, replaced most in-person appointments with telephone appointments, or even temporarily closed.